 This is true for both the armscye depth, and the chest width.

-In children’s pull-over dresses or tops, it’s critical that the fitting ease is adequate at the chest width, because not enough ease can result in a garment that cannot go over the head.
+In children’s pull-over dresses or tops, it’s critical that the fitting ease is adequate at the chest width, because not enough ease can result in a garment that cannot go over the shoulders.
 The reason for this is the undeveloped bustline, which means that the chest measure runs a few inches smaller than the around-shoulder measure…and the garment needs to pull over the shoulders.
 As the bust develops, the chest measurement increases in relation to the around-shoulder measurement.
 A full adult bust may have a larger measurement than the around-shoulder.
 But for a child, we’re looking at this situation:

 For fitted tops and dresses with a waistline, a placket going into the skirt will add the extra width to allow the garment to slide over the shoulders.
 A slim dress such as a shift or sheath can have a zipper to make getting dressed easier.
 But in an unfitted style such as the pillowcase dress (no zipper or placket), there must be enough ease in the pattern itself at the chest measure to slip over the shoulders.
 Generally there must be 15% to 20% of ease.